DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

 - make subsampling
 - ./subsampling (VideoName) (FrameDrop(VideoName is name of file of which you want to find queue density and FrameDrop is the no of frame you want to skip).
+-
-2.You should get output in both terminal and outputsubsampling<FrameDrop>.txt.( you get two columns in which first was time and second is queue density.)
+2. You should get output in both terminal and outputsubsampling<FrameDrop>.txt.( you get two columns in which first was time and second is queue density.)

 3. your "outputsubsampling(framedrop).txt" file will be save in location "analysis/Subsampling"